zoh01/express_nodejs/README.md

 # Node JS

 ## 📖 Introduction
 In today's digital age, content creation has become more important than ever.
-However, many blogging platforms are either too complex for beginners or lack the
+However, many blogging platforms are either

 <div align="center">